 - Complete control and customization.
 You’ll never run out of space to customize your unique online storefront, especially with the endless number of themes and plugins available.

 - Simple to configure.
-If you have an existing WordPress blog, setting up WooCommerce is a matter of clicks.
+For those who already have a WordPress website, setting up WooCommerce is a matter of clicks.

 - Massive online community.
 WordPress blogs have upwards of 400 million monthly viewers.